iluvjava/Maths/AMATH 581/Advection Diffusion.md

 #### Discrete Laplacian

-And hence, we will have the discretized Laplacian Operator ready for usage, and it can be conveniently written like:
+Generally speaking, the Discrete Laplacian can be computed easily via a Kron product:

 $$
 D_{\nabla^2} =